 15 $1,225

-With the average applicant applying to five to seven programs, PTCAS fees alone typically run $475 to $625.
+With the average applicant applying to about 5.3 programs, PTCAS fees alone typically run $475 to $625.

 Fee Waivers